muratk3n/thirdwave/en/tweets/2020/week3.md

 # Tweets - Week 3

+Told ya.
+With EU relationship weakening, u r powned by US ow.
+Next up is a full, hearty, nice stew of chlorinated chicken, and four-eyed fish right out of Hudson River.

+"Trump threatened UK with 25% car tariffs unless it agreed to accuse Iran of breaking nuclear deal"

+*2020-1-19 9:42:45*

+---

 "AI" might be heading toward the same direction, with bigger and bigger Nets, more and more computing power.